 Where should I sit?
 Please choose whatever pew you wish.

 How do I follow the service?
 You will find two books in your pew – a hymn book and The Book of Alternative Services.
 The hymn numbers also appear on the board at the front by the organ.
 Your Order of Service will list the pages in The Book of Alternative Services for each part of the service.
-Father Robert, or the lay leader, will remind us of the page we are on throughout the service.
+Our rector, or the lay leader, will remind us of the page we are on throughout the service.
 Don’t worry if you lose your spot!
 The service is equally lovely for listening.

 Is kneeling required?
 Not at all!
 Please kneel or sit as you are comfortable throughout the service.
 You will see differing choices throughout the congregation.

 What is Eucharist?
 Eucharist is simply the formal name for Communion.
-The service includes Communion whenever Father Robert is with us.
+The service includes Communion whenever our rector is with us.
 We take communion at the altar rail.
 If you prefer to receive the elements in your pew, just let a greeter know, or the neighbour in your pew.
 You may choose to drink directly from the cup, or dip your wafer in the wine.
 The Anglican Church invites all baptized Christians, of any denomination, to partake of Communion.
 If you prefer to receive a blessing instead, simply cross your arms over your chest at the altar rail.

 Are the church buildings accessible?
 There is an exterior ramp to the church’s front door.
 In the sanctuary, the centre aisle can accommodate a wheelchair; and there is space for a wheelchair in one pew midway down the aisle on the right.
-There are two steps from the sanctuary to the communion rail; Father Robert and the sexton are pleased to bring communion to the pew for anyone who so desires.
+There are two steps from the sanctuary to the communion rail; the rector and sexton are pleased to bring communion to the pew for anyone who so desires.
 The church does not have a washroom; and the washroom in the parish hall is on the lower floor, two steps down from ground level.
 The upper/main floor of the parish hall is accessible via an outdoor ramp.

 What about offering?
 There are offering envelopes in the pews which you may use.
 Do let one of our greeters know if you would like a supply of envelopes.
 Tax receipts are provided annually.
 Offering is entirely optional!
 Just smile at the sidesman during the collection.
 Or use the envelope to leave us a note with your thoughts about your experience at Trinity.